 This course is where the students are able to practice their techniques on the public from basic facials to international spa treatments in a clinical setting.
 This experience allows the student to gain clinical (business) experience through the performance of their learned techniques on the public in a clinical setting.
 These clinical experiences also allow the student to develop a unique technique or style in a supervised setting conducive to self-critique.
 Students have the opportunity to develop a professional attitude concerning such things as punctuality, appearance, client rapport, confidentiality, and communication skills.
+Mock testing is also included in this course.
 (240 Hours)